Congratulations on being invited to an interview with your prospective training provider.

 - A panel interview

 It sounds obvious but one of the most important things you can do to prepare is research your prospective training provider.
-Read their most recent Ofsted report, find out their aims and objectives and try to find out which schools you might be placed within during training.
+Read their most recent Ofsted report, familiarise yourself with the structure of their training course and try to find out which schools you might be placed within during training.

 Read on for some more tips to give you the best chance of success.